6 Jan 1967

 I matriculated in 1984 and chose to study hairdressing in Port Elizabeth at the PE Techical College (1 year fulltime).
 I then moved to Cape Town and worked as an apprentice hairdresser in an up-market salon in Sea Point.
 Qualified after a year.
 Worked as a qualified for another year and gave it all up to travel to Europe for a year.
 Spent 3 months working on a kibbutz in Israel, backpacking around Greece, Turkey, Italy, France and ended up in England where I worked for a couple of months.
 Returned to SA and changed careers.

 Enrolled in art school at the AAA School of Design and Advertising (1 yr full time).
+This was still the days before computer design.
 Graduated and got my first job as an assistant to a fashion photographer.
 Taught myself DTP (Desk Top Publishing) and changed jobs to work for an advertising agency.
 Spent the next 9 years in Cape Town working in the ad industry.

 On my return to SA, I was offered a job in an advertising agency in Dubai (United Arab Emirates) which I took the chance at.
 Spent three wonderful years there.
 However I did manage to take an 8 month sabbatical to visit my life-time dream country, South America.
 Had, in the interim, met my now fiancé Dave Stretch - from New Zealand - who had since moved to Mozambique to work on a 6 month engineering contract for Mozal Aluminium Smelter.
 We spent his last 2 months in Mozambique together and then we headed to South America, visiting Argentina, Chile, Peru, Bolivia and Ecuador.
 I was unfortunately under obligation to return to Dubai to my old job and Dave started a new contract in Johannesburg for 6 months.
 His next contract was to be in Mozambique again, so after 5 months back at the job, I decided to pack Dubai in and move there.